 July 14, 2017

-The word love encompasses a vast range of emotions.
-To love tango is to be enraptured by the dance, drawn into its embrace with an almost addictive fervor.
-To love a country is to experience a profound connection and devotion to its land and people.
-To love a child is to cherish, nurture, and protect them.
-To love a friend is to feel a deep sense of closeness and appreciation.
-To love someone for their physical beauty, intelligence, talent, or character is to hold them in the highest esteem.
-To love someone of the opposite sex is often to experience physical and romantic attraction.
+The concept of love encompasses a wide array of emotions.
+To love tango is to be spellbound by the dance, enveloped in its embrace with an almost addictive fervor.
+Loving a country means feeling a profound connection and devotion to it.
+Loving a child involves cherishing, nurturing, and protecting them, while loving a friend evokes deep closeness and appreciation.
+To love someone for their beauty, intelligence, talent, or character is to hold them in the highest regard, and to love someone of the opposite sex involves experiencing physical and romantic attraction.

-Recognizing and embracing these intrinsic differences is crucial—not only in tango but in life itself.
-Tango fosters this understanding.
-It teaches teamwork, mutual commitment, respect, cooperation, accommodation, and compromise, enabling a partnership where each individual’s needs are honored and fulfilled (see Tango and Gender Interdependence).
+Recognizing and embracing these intrinsic differences is vital—not only in tango but in life itself.
+Tango fosters this understanding, teaching teamwork, mutual commitment, cooperation, accommodation, and compromise, enabling a partnership where each individual’s needs are acknowledged and fulfilled (see Tango and Gender Interdependence).

-The gift of love, like the gift of tango, enriches every sphere of human connection: between spouses, friends, colleagues, citizens, and dance partners alike.
-Human beings are fundamentally interdependent; thus, the imperative to love one another is not merely moral but existential.
-Like hatred, love is reciprocal: when we offer kindness, others respond in kind.
+The gift of love, akin to the gift of tango, enriches every sphere of human connection—between spouses, friends, colleagues, citizens, and dance partners alike.
+Human beings are fundamentally interdependent; thus, the imperative to love one another is both moral and existential.
+Like hatred, love is reciprocal: when we extend kindness, others respond in kind.
 In this sense, love is both an act of will and the natural fruit of sustained generosity.

-In contrast to ideologies that exalt egoism, selfishness, self-interest, antagonism, and aggression, love is founded upon altruism, compassion, and generosity.
-It stands opposed to the individualistic and feminist ideologies that increasingly dominate contemporary discourse on relationships.
-Love is not only a virtue but a vital skill—one that must be cultivated if society is to remain healthy, stable, and peaceful.
-Just as mastering tango requires dedication and technique, so too does learning to build loving, harmonious relationships.
-Among all the skills necessary for societal well-being, none is more critical than the ability to love.
+In stark contrast to ideologies that glorify egoism, selfishness, antagonism, and aggression, love is rooted in altruism, compassion, and generosity.
+It stands in opposition to the individualistic and feminist narratives that increasingly dominate contemporary discourse on relationships.
+Love is not merely a virtue but a vital skill—one that must be cultivated for society to remain healthy, stable, and harmonious.
+Just as mastering tango requires dedication and technique, so too does learning to build loving, respectful relationships.
+Among the myriad skills essential for societal well-being, none is more critical than the ability to love.
 This philosophy—and this discipline—should be imparted to our youth at every level of education.

 Tragically, the American educational system has neglected this foundational lesson.
-Instead, it has embraced ideologies rooted in capitalism, egocentrism, liberalism, individualism, and feminism.
-These ideologies encourage young people to become self-centered, competitive, disagreeable, and aggressive—qualities antithetical to the spirit of love and tango.
-The consequences have been devastating.
-An internal Department of Homeland Security report dated March 1, 2017, noted that most foreign-born terrorists operating within the United States became radicalized only after living in the country for several years—a stark indication that our ideological climate contributes to alienation and extremism.
+Instead, it embraced ideologies rooted in capitalism, egocentrism, liberalism, individualism, feminism, and Darwinism.
+These ideologies encourage young people to become self-centered, competitive, disagreeable, antagonistic, and aggressive—qualities contrary to the spirit of love and tango.
+The consequences have been dire.
+An internal Department of Homeland Security report indicated that most foreign-born terrorists operating within the United States became radicalized after years of living here—a stark reminder that our ideological climate fosters alienation and extremism.
+These same ideologies have sown discord, hostility, division, and dysfunction across American government and society, fueling greed, intolerance, hatred, fractured relationships, divorce, violence, crime—and even strife within the tango community itself.
+(See A Dance That Challenges Modern Ideologies.)

-Few forces have inflicted greater harm upon the United States than the radical ideologies that glorify egoism, selfishness, greed, individualism, resentment, antagonism, hatred, and belligerence.
-This country is in desperate need of love, and tango—a dance that teaches people to love (see Tango and Individualism).
+Few forces have inflicted greater harm on the United States than radical ideologies that glorify egoism, selfishness, greed, individualism, resentment, antagonism, hatred, and belligerence.
+This country is in desperate need of love, and tango—a dance that teaches people to love—may illuminate a path forward.
+By embracing the lessons of tango, we can rekindle the essential connections that bind us together, fostering a society rooted in compassion and understanding.

 Subscribe to: